3snowp7im/urn/README.md

 | Spacebar  | Start timer | Split time |
 | Backspace | Reset timer | Stop timer |

-If forgot to split, or accidentally split twice, you can manually change the current split:
+If you forgot to split, or accidentally split twice, you can manually change the current split:

 | Key       | Action      |